garrett-eclipse/Custom-Archives/readme.txt

 = Why am I not seeing any options? =

-You must have at least one custom post type regsitered on your site for this plugin to have any affect.
+You must have at least one custom post type registered on your site for this plugin to have any affect.
 If you don't, you cannot use this.

 = What happens if I delete the page? =